Linaclotide: Pharmacology

 Systemic absorption of the globular tetradecapeptide is minimal.

 Linaclotide, like the endogenous guanylin and uroguanylin it mimics, is an agonist that activates the cell surface receptor of guanylate cyclase 2C (GC-C).
 The medication binds to the surface of the intestinal epithelial cells.
 Linaclotide is minimally absorbed and it is undetectable in the systemic circulation at therapeutic doses.
 Activation of GC-C increases cyclic guanosine monophosphate (cGMP).
 Elevated cGMP stimulates secretion of chloride and bicarbonate and water into the intestinal lumen, mainly by way of cystic fibrosis transmembrane conductance regulator (CFTR) ion channel activation.
 This results in increased intestinal fluid and accelerated transit.
-By elevating cGMP, linaclotide is also considered to reduce activation of colonic sensory neurons, reducing pain; and activates colonic motor neurons, which increases smooth muscle contraction and thus promotes bowel movements.

 Chemistry

 Linaclotide is a hybrid peptide design of the E.coli heat-stable enterotoxin (STa) and the endogenous peptide hormones endogenous guanylin and uroguanylin.
 It is a synthetic tetradecapeptide (14 amino acid peptide) with the sequence CCEYCCNPACTGCY by one-letter abbreviation, or by three-letter abbreviation: